-The list of responsibilities involved includes care and control of the child, discipline, protection and maintenance, secular education and religious upbringing, medical treatment, consent to marriage and burial or cremation in the event of the death of a child.
+The list of responsibilities involved includes care and control of the child, discipline, protection and maintenance, secular education, religious upbringing, and medical treatment.

 Parental Responsibility can also be granted to people who are not the natural parents of a child.
 Anybody whose care of a child is court approved by the making of a residence order automatically acquires PR.
 In addition, adopters and guardians are given PR and in some circumstances it is granted to local authorities or even the courts.